camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 * One-to-one relation

-A migration plan is *validated after creation* to detect migration instructions that are not supported by the engine.
+A migration plan is *validated after creation* to detect migration instructions that are not supported by the process engine.
 See the [chapter on creation time validation]({{< relref "#creation-time-validation" >}}) for details.

-In addition, a migration plan is *validated before execution* to ensure that it can be applied to a given process instance.
+In addition, a migration plan is *validated before execution* to ensure that it can be applied to a specific process instance.
 For example, migration instructions for some activity types are only supported for transition instances (i.e., active asynchronous continuations) but not for activity instances.
 See the [chapter on execution time validation]({{< relref "#execution-time-validation" >}}) for details.